cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

 4. <font color=red> identify vulnerability/misconfigurations in the os of EC2 </font>
-   - Define approach for securing your system, consider the level of access needed and take a least-privilege approach
+   - Define approach for securing the system, consider the level of access needed and take a least-privilege approach
    - Open only the ports needed for communication, harden OS and disable permissive configurations
    - Remove or disable unnecessary user accounts.
    - Remove or disable all unnecessary functionality.